wp-plugins/7uploads/readme.txt

-=== 7uploads ===
+=== 7uploads - Linksave.in ===
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=1597957
-Contributors: Neschkudla Patrick
-Tags: uploads, entries, linksave.in, crypt, links, save Requires at least: 2.*
+Tags: uploads, entries, linksave.in, linkcrypt.ws, crypt, links, save Requires at least: 2.*
 Tested up to: 2.7 RC1
-Version: 1.5b
+Version: 1.6
-Stable tag: trunk

-An easy to use - Linksave.in Wordpress Upload Entry Plugin
+An easy to use - Linkcrypter Wordpress Plugin - With Entry Possibilities

 == Description ==

-visit www.7-layers.at
+Latest Version available @ www.7-layers.at

 The 7uploads Wordpress Plugin adds a Page to your Wordpress Installation where Users can easily enter Links to their uploaded Files (images, videos,...)

+Their links will automatically be crypted by a linkcrypter they choose.
+There are 2 crypters available:
+	- linkcrypt.ws
+	- linksave.in

-**It requires the [exec-php](http://wordpress.org/extend/plugins/exec-php/ "exec-php") Plugin!**
+It requires the exec-php Plugin!

 Users are able to enter the following types of data:
 *	"Title" - The Title of the created Post - The Title of the Upload
 *   "Cover" - An URL to a Cover, Image or anything else that will be shown in the final post
 *   "Beschreibung" - A description of the Files uploaded
+*   "Hoster" - The host where the files are :D
+*   "Crypter" - Choose the Linkcrypt service to use!
+*   "Exchange ID" - only for linkcrypt.ws
+*   "Container" - (only for linksave.in)
 *   "Links" - The Links -> They have to be seperated by new lines
 *   "Passwort" - If the Files are saved by a Password enter it here
 *   "Upped by" - Enter your name =)